info757/estimai-rag/CERTIFICATION.md

 ### Solution Description

-EstimAI-RAG transforms construction takeoff from a 15-hour manual process to a 30-second automated workflow.
+EstimAI-RAG transforms construction takeoff from a days long manual process to a 30-second automated workflow.
 An estimator uploads a PDF construction plan to a web interface, and within seconds receives a complete, validated utility takeoff with pipe counts, materials, lengths, and code compliance validation.
 The system uses Vision AI to "read" the blueprint like a human, validates materials against a construction standards knowledge base, and automatically researches unknown materials via external APIs.
-The result: 100% counting accuracy, instant code compliance checks, and formatted output ready for estimating software.
+The result: Beyond human capabilty counting accuracy and speed, verified output, always a HITL and a system that learns with every job completed.

 The user experience is simple: drag-and-drop a PDF, wait 30 seconds, review the automated takeoff with highlighted unknowns, and export to CSV for pricing.
 Behind the scenes, a multi-agent system orchestrates Vision analysis, knowledge base validation, intelligent deduplication across multiple views, and external research - all transparent to the user through activity logs.